fotock/Developing-iOS-8-Apps-with-Swift/Lecture17.md

 This is a process of making strings externally editable (from storyboard or code).

-It also involves using certain “formatting” classes for things like dates, numbers, etc.
+It also involves using certain "formatting" classes for things like dates, numbers, etc.

 You (the developer) get to do this work.